 But the love of the LORD remains forever with those who fear Him.
 His salvation extends to the children’s children – Psalm 103:17 NLT

 One of the most influential people in my life was my grandmother.
 She was widowed when I was young, so my parents would allow me to spend the night with her frequently to help with her loneliness.
-We spent hours together playing board games, putting puzzles together, cooking, sewing, vegetable gardening, watching Lawrence Welk, and laughing together.
+We spent hours together playing board games, putting puzzles together, cooking, sewing, vegetable gardening, watching The Lawrence Welk Show, and laughing together.
 Her laugh was infectious.
 Those sleepovers and days together helped to form me as a human being.
 But, most importantly, my grandmother was a faithful follower of Jesus.

 My wife loves to play board games and put puzzles together.
 That was part of our initial attraction.
 My children grew up watching Lawrence Welk re-runs and developed an appreciation for wholesome entertainment.